Make a gift in memory of someone special.

 Cliff Bown graduated in architecture from Manchester Polytechnic in 1983 after which he worked as an architect in the Manchester area for the whole of his career.
 As a student, Cliff won the Basil Ward Prize (1981) and the Grenfell Baines Prize.

 The Bown family decided to establish The Bown Prize for Outstanding Design Portfolio for a 5th year at the Manchester School of Architecture, as a lasting way of recognising and celebrating Cliff’s lifetime achievements, his passion for architecture and the affection he had for his alma mater.

-To date, six students have been awarded this prize in recognition of their achievements.
+To date, seven students have been awarded this prize in recognition of their achievements.

 In 2014, the Bennison family contacted Manchester Metropolitan University to discuss how they could best honour their mother Dorothy's memory.
 Dorothy was passionate about learning and embroidery, and the Prize has been set up in her memory to recognise the talents of students who are studying embroidery or textiles.

 Dorothy Redfern was born in Manchester in 1916 to a creative family, committed to education.
 After World War One, when not studying, her happy childhood was spent playing sports and following in her father’s footsteps, Dorothy trained to be a Geography teacher, working at Yew Tree School.
 Her father was Head Teacher of Manchester's George Leigh Street School.
 The Second World War brought disruption to class as Dorothy and her pupils were evacuated from their school.